HotPatcher: A open source UE resource hot patching tool

 2021.01.28 Update

-• Fixed the issue where DebugGame Editor could not launch a new process at runtime.
+• Fixed issue with DebugGame Editor not being able to spawn a new process during runtime

-• Added the bStandaloneMode option for controlling whether to launch a new process for task execution (true will launch a new process).
+• Added bStandaloneMode option to control whether to spawn a new process to execute tasks (true will spawn a new process)

 2021.01.22 Update